 Compatibility Quintus, SICStus 4.
-The forall/2 is a SWI-Prolog built-in and term_variables/3 is a SWI-Prolog with a different definition.
+The forall/2 is a SWI-Prolog built-in and term_variables/3 is a SWI-Prolog built-in with different semantics.

 - Analysing the aggregation template and compiling a predicate for the list aggregation can be done at compile time.